Abbreviations : Report Help

 Figure 1.Lyssavirus.
 Schematic representation of lyssavirus genome organisations.
 N, P, M, G and L represent ORFs encoding the structural proteins.
 The genomes feature long untranslated regions in the G genes (designated y in rabies virus); in West Caucasian bat virus this ~700 nt region contains a 180 nt ORF (turquoise) encoding a possible 7.1 kDa protein.
 West Caucasian bat virus also features an alternative ORF of 228 nt (orange), that commences near the start of the M gene, encoding a possible 8.4 kDa protein.
 It is not known if these proteins are expressed in infected cells.

-Genetic distances between lyssavirus species are significantly shorter than the distances between viruses in other rhabdovirus genera, which has been attributed to evolutionary constraints, possibly imposed by their unique pathobiology or their vector/reservoir preferences.
+Genetic distances between members of different lyssavirus species are significantly shorter than the distances between viruses of different species in other rhabdovirus genera, which has been attributed to evolutionary constraints, possibly imposed by their unique pathobiology or their vector/reservoir preferences.

 Viruses assigned to different species within the genus Lyssavirus have several of the following characteristics: